 Unlike other common applications that control the model by VR devices, it can control the model while playing a VR game.

 By using this feature, you can move a character in sync with the motion of the player who plays the VR game, so you can livestream the VR game like a Vtuber.
 In addition, instead of launching it with the VR game, you can simply use it to control a 3D model, which is also an advantage for various applications.

 You can download VirtualMotionCapture for free from BOOTH.
 If you are a paid subscription member, the pre-release version can be downloaded from pixv FUNBOX.

 For the purposes of this article we will download the free version (Ver 0.23) from BOOTH.

 Import VRM model

 Select and open the VRM file prepared earlier.
-It brings up the license information for the avatar, so check it closely before pressing the ‘Agree and Download’ button if you use the purchased model etc.
+It brings up the license information for the avatar, so check it closely before pressing the ‘Agree / Import’ button if you use the purchased model etc.

-In the case you use your original model created with VRoid etc., the avatar information you set by yourself is displayed, so just press the ‘Agree / Import’ button.
+In the case you use your original model was created with VRoid etc., the avatar information you set is displayed, so just press the ‘Agree / Import’ button.
 If everything goes well, the model will be displayed on the screen.

-The setting for Camera, Lip sync and Trackers
+The Setting for Camera, Lip Sync and Trackers

-The setting for Camera
+The Setting for Camera

 You can set up the Camera by selecting the ‘Camera’ tab.
 Press ‘Front’ as we want to use the Front Camera.

-The setting for Lip Sync
+The Setting for Lip Sync

 By setting up ‘Lip Sync’, you can animate the lip of the avatar in sync with the voice input by the microphone.
 If you have not specified the microphone for Lip Sync, the ‘Lip Sync’ tab is shown in red, so you can easily see whether it’s set up or not.

 If you don’t use Lip Sync, you don’t need to set it up.

-The setting for Trackers
+The Setting for Trackers

 VirtualMotionCapture also supports ‘full tracking’ by Trackers.
-In order to assign the Trackers, press the Setting button on the Settings tab at first.
+In order to assign the Trackers, press the ‘Setting’ button on the ‘Settings’ tab.

 Next, press the ‘Tracker Config’ button to open the ‘Tracker assignment setting’ window where you can assign the Trackers.
 As we won’t use Trackers this time, leave it with the default settings.

 After finishing the settings, let’s move the model straight away.